 Founded in 1682, Philadelphia has a rich history and played an important role during the American Revolution.
 It was the meeting place for the Founding Fathers and where the Declaration of Independence was signed.
 Philadelphia is home to the first U.S. library, hospital, medical school, national capital, stock exchange, zoo and business school.

-While the United States may not have a very history, I think it’s a rather interesting one and take a great interest in it.
+While the United States may not have a very long history, I think it’s a rather interesting one and take great interest in it.
 The history surrounding Philadelphia was one of the reasons I fell in love with it.

 Independence Hall is a World Heritage Site.
 Previously the old state house, it was where the Founding Father’s signed the Declaration Of Independence.
 Having just seen the original document back in D.C. it was amazing to tour the same building it was signed in.